susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding/README.md

 ## 15:
 ## 14: Problem with code, attempting to pull codes from table without those codes.
 Log exported 10dec2020.
 ## 13: VRDC run complete.
 Data requested from vrdc on 10dec2020.
 ## 12: Problem with qualifying dx code.
 Returned to EKG and JS on 24jul2020.
 Asked to run again without changes on 09dec2020.
 Running on VRDC as of 10dec2020.
+Problems remain, exporting log that shows null tables based on codes and requested logic.
 ## 11:
 ## 10: Needs review of codes/format in setup vs content of code vs excel sheet.
 ## 09: Problem with logic and templated used.
 Returned to EKG and JS on 24jul2020.